inverse/personal-site/_posts/2019-07-03-simple-home-automation-balcony-setup.md

 - balcony
 date: 2019-07-03 22:20 +0200
 ---
-I've been getting into some home automation for our apartment for a while ever since my father got us a Alexa device to play with.
-Since then we expanded our setup to include smart plugs, Philips Hue lighting.
-Leveraging [Home Assistant][0] to bring it all together into a unified platform and more control.
+I've been getting into some home automation for our apartment for a while ever since my father got us an Amazon Alexa device to call home with.
+Since then we expanded our setup to include smart plugs, and Philips Hue lighting.
+While on their own these produces can work well on their own.

+The real power comes when leveraging a product such as [Home Assistant][0] to bring it all together into a unified platform and more control.

-One thing we recently extended in our setup was to include a very simple balcony watering system that can be controlled remotely and automated via timers and other triggers.
+One thing we recently introduced in our setup was to include a very simple balcony watering system that can be controlled remotely and automated via timers and other triggers.

 # Parts